AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/use-boards-page.md

 ---
 # Use the boards dashboard

+{{highlighted-preview}}

-The boards dashboard shows the list of boards that you have access to, including boards you have created and boards that you have been added to.
+The boards dashboard shows the list of boards <span class="preview">and collections</span> that you have access to, including boards you have created and boards that you have been added to. <span class="preview">Individual boards you have access to that are not part of a collection are displayed first.</span>

+>[!NOTE]
+>
+>Collections are available only through the early feature opt-in for [!DNL Workfront] [!UICONTROL Boards].

+On the dashboard you can do the following for boards and <span class="preview">collections</span>:

+* Archive a board (collections can't be archived)
+* Filter the list
-On the boards dashboard you can archive a board, filter the list of boards, sort the list by board name or date modified, and search for a specific board.
-You can also archive an individual board or delete it.
-For information about creating a new board or editing an existing board, see [Create or edit a board](../../agile/get-started-with-boards/create-edit-board.md).
+* Sort the list by board/collection name or date modified
+* Search for a board or collection
+* Delete a board or collection

+For information about creating a new board or editing an existing board, see [Create or edit a board](../../agile/get-started-with-boards/create-edit-board.md). <span class="preview">For information about creating a new collection, see [Manage collections](/help/quicksilver/agile/use-boards-agile-planning-tools/manage-collections.md).</span>

 ## Access requirements